wp-plugins/comprehensive-google-map-plugin/readme.txt

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
 No limited plugin editions or limited functionality!
 This is the full version of this free and premium plugin, which comes packed with useful features:

+* Compatible with jQuery tabs!
+No more poorly rendered map on your site!
+* Compatible with W3 Total Cache, read the <a href="http://wordpress.org/support/topic/how-to-make-w3-total-cache-plugin-to-play-nicely-together">solution</a>
 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 Facebook style interactive interface for managing multiple map markers.
 OpenStreetMap imagery available
 * With over 250 amazing custom marker icons to choose from!
 * Aggregate all your post markers in one map - Marker Geo Mashup!
-* Help tooltips enabled, which makes your configuration hassle free
+* Dozens of options to choose from
 * Add end-user's current GPS location to the map!
 Useful for end-users that want to find directions from their current location to map's markers
-* Google-like directions: driving and walking, distance shown in miles or KM, avoid tolls and highways options, direction print functionality
-* Info window can display marker's street view within itself.
 * Plugin is fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings
-* Short-code builder available, which integrated with post/page editor.
-In other words, you do not need manually to type the short-code in the editor (But you can if you want to).
+* Shortcode builder available, which integrated with post/page editor.
+In other words, you do not need manually to type the shortcode in the editor, just save the shortcode and it will be available to you (But you can if you want to).
-* The plugin auto generates unique ID for each map.
-In other words - unlimited maps!
-You do not need to specify and maintain unique map
-IDs explicitly when dealing with multiple maps on the same post/page.
-* The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info windows with custom text, traffic/bike lanes and more!
 * Support for custom overlays: Panoramio photos on the map (http://www.panoramio.com/), bicycle lanes and traffic info.
 * User can get directions to the locations on the map (markers)
 * Widget enabled.